Frequently Asked Questions

 Which varietal is your favorite?

-Why is "pumpkin" honey called pumpkin honey or "blackberry" honey called blackberry honey?
+Why is "pumpkin" honey called pumpkin honey or "wild blackberry" honey called wild blackberry honey?
 Do you flavor your honeys?

 Our honeys contain no added ingredients or flavorings.
 The bees produce pumpkin honey by concentrating nectar from pumpkin flowers.
-Blackberry honey is made from nectar from blackberry flowers.
+Wild blackberry honey is made from nectar from blackberry flowers.
 The flavor of each varietal comes exclusively from the character of the nectar source plants.

 Can or do you control what kind of nectar the bees gather?
 How do you know what the bees have been foraging on?